Recipes ยป Baked Chicken Parmesan Meatball Recipe

 Even though we are so busy, it makes it all that more important to get together with friends or to sit down together with each other at the end of the day.
 That is why I love baking up a big batch of chicken meatballs.

-Then I’m prepared if we need a quick meal or appetizer for impromptu entertaining.
+Then we’re prepared when we need a quick meal or appetizer for impromptu entertaining.

 Easy Parmesan Chicken Meatball Ingredients

-• Panko Bread Crumbs – we use these bread crumbs in the breading of the meatballs but not in the meatball because they would change the texture.
+Panko Bread Crumbs add a delicious crunch to the ground chicken meatballs.
+We use these Japanese-style bread crumbs in the breading of the meatballs but not in the meatball because they would change the texture.

-• Cheese – We used Pecorino Romano in the meatball and Mozarella on top.
-You could use all shredded or grated Pecorino, Parmesan, or Mozzarella too.
+Everything is better with cheese right?
+We used grated Parmesan in the meatball and Mozzarella on top.
+You could use all shredded or grated Pecorino or Mozzarella too.

-• Diced tomatoes – We made our own simple marinara for our chicken meatball sub recipe.
-You could be ready-made marinara for convenience.
+Making your own marinara using diced tomatoes.
+It’s really easy.
+We made our own simple marinara for our chicken meatball sub recipe.
+You could use ready-made marinara for convenience.

 How to make Easy Chicken Parmesan Meatballs

-1. n a medium bowl, combine ground chicken, bread crumbs, pecorino Romano cheese, egg, garlic powder, salt, pepper, and Italian seasoning.
+1. In a medium bowl, combine ground chicken, bread crumbs, Parmesan cheese, egg, garlic powder, salt, pepper, and Italian seasoning.

 2. Roll chicken mixture into 1-1/2″ meatballs and put on prepared pan.
 (I used a 1-1/2 Tbl scoop)

-3. Combine egg, 1 tablespoon of water, and whip together with a fork.
-In a separate bowl combine panko, breadcrumbs, Italian seasoning, and salt.
+3. Combine the egg with 1 tablespoon of water, and whip together with a fork.
+In a separate shallow bowl combine the panko, Italian breadcrumbs, Italian seasoning, and salt.
 Glaze the meatballs with the egg mixture and then roll them in the breading mix.

-5. Make the marinara.
-Add a can of diced tomatoes to a 9 to 10-inch saucepan.
+5. Make the marinara by putting a can of diced tomatoes into to a 9 to 10-inch saucepan.
 Add garlic powder and Italian seasoning.
 Cook until most of the liquid has cooked off.
 About 10 minutes.

-6. Add mozzarella to the top of each meatball.
+6. Add mozzarella to the top of each meatball for a sub sandwich.
 Broil until melted.

 Other ideas for Chicken Meatballs Recipe

-• Stuff them into a bun for a meatball sub.
+We also like to stuff them into a bun for a meatball sub that makes a complete meal.

-• Bake them and put them in a slow cooker covered with sauce to keep them warm for your next gathering.
+Instead of baking them put them in a slow cooker covered with sauce for an easy meal or for entertaining.
 Guests can help themselves.

-• Meatball fondue – serve with picks and provide several sauces such as marinara, cheese sauce, or pesto.
+For Meatball fondue, serve with picks and provide several sauces such as marinara, cheese sauce, or pesto.

 The best way to know when your meatballs are done is to test them with an Instant Read Thermometer.
 I personally use this thermometer for everything that I cook by temperature even my bread!
 Chicken meatballs are done when they reach a temperature of 165° F.